j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 ### In-Depth Analysis

-The challenge provides a binary called `challenge` that is a stripped ELF 64-bit.
+The challenge provides a binary called `challenge` that is a stripped `ELF 64-bit`.
 A stripped binary is a program without any debugging symbols.
-It is normally used to reduce the size of the files and make the life of reverse engineers ~a living hell~ more difficult (and also responsible for most part of my headaches).
+It is normally used to reduce the size of the files and make the life of reverse engineers ~~a living hell~~ more difficult (and also responsible for most part of my headaches).
 First things first, checking the security settings using `checksec`, it returns the following:

 {% include gctf-2022-misc-segfault-checksec.html %}